ClusterHQ/flocker/docs/indepth/installation.rst

    :prompt: [root@ubuntu-14.04]#

-Creating a ZFS pool
+Creating a ZFS Pool
 ...................

-..
-XXX: With the backend configuration file, is there any requirement for the pool to be named flocker?
+Flocker requires a ZFS pool.

-Flocker requires a ZFS pool named ``flocker``.
+The pool is typically named named ``flocker`` but this is not required.
 The following commands will create a 10 gigabyte ZFS pool backed by a file:

 .. task:: create_flocker_pool_file